ppodgorsek/docker-robot-framework/README.md

         -e BROWSER=firefox \
         ppodgorsek/robot-framework:latest

-For Windows users, the commands are slightly different:
+For Windows users who use **PowerShell**, the commands are slightly different:

     # Using Chromium
     docker run \